dataplat/FabricTools/CONTRIBUTING.md

 ## Important resources

 - Documentation such as coding guidelines can be found in the [wiki](https://github.com/dataplat/FabricTools/wiki)
-- bugs can be reported in the [issues](https://github.com/dataplat/FabricTools/issues) via the bug issue template.
+- bugs can be reported as [issues](https://github.com/dataplat/FabricTools/issues) via the bug issue template.
 - feature requests can be submitted in the issues via the feature request issue template.
 - discussions can be started in the [discussions](https://github.com/dataplat/FabricTools/discussions) section of the repository.
 - communicate via issues, PRs, and discussions as well as the project